RIAEvangelist/node-phidget-API/docs/Phidget.md

     }

 ## Example Connecting to a Raw Phidget Interface Kit 8/8/8
 We designed the [InterfaceKit](https://github.com/RIAEvangelist/node-phidget-API/blob/master/docs/InterfaceKit.md) module so you don't need to do this, but it serves as a good example if you ever want to build a new or custom Phidget module.
-If you build a module for a Phidget that we don't have, or something you think is usefull, __PLEASE__ feel free to submit a pull request!
+If you build a module for a Phidget that we don't have, or something you think is useful, __PLEASE__ feel free to submit a pull request!
 We love open source contributions and want to make the best API together!

 	var Phidget = require('phidgetapi').Phidget;